• Skip to primary navigation

 Italian Turkey Sausage - I like to use turkey or chicken Italian sausage because it is a bit lighter while still adding all of the flavor of Italian sausage.
 It also works great with pork sausage and will create a more rich broth.

-Crushed Tomatoes with Basil - If you can't find crushed tomatoes that already contain basil, try adding 1 teaspoon of dried basil with the paprika or a few chopped fresh basil leaves stirred in at the end of cooking so that you get some of that basil flavor.
+Crushed Tomatoes with Basil - If you can't find crushed tomatoes that already contain basil, try adding 1 tsp of dried basil with the paprika or a few chopped fresh basil leaves stirred in at the end of cooking so that you get some of that basil flavor.

 Parmesan Rind - Adding a parmesan rind will give the soup extra flavor and make it slightly more creamy.
 When you've grated a full wedge of parmesan and all that is left is the hard rind, be sure to save them (freeze them if not using right away) and let one simmer in your favorite soup.
 Remove the rind before serving.